1-Prashant/1-Prashant/README.md

 - 👋 Hi, I’m Prashant Pandey
 - 👀 I’m interested in exploring the world and the technologies.
-- 🌱 Completed Data Structures using C++ and Machine Learning
+- 🌱 Completed Data Structures using C++, Machine Learning and framework like FastAPI
 - and currently exploring computer vision and cloud computing
 - 📫 How to reach me :- prashantpandey8891@gmail.com
 - wanna know more then reach me out 😇